 All representatives to the KORCOS Board render their services to the KORCOS membership voluntarily.
 The only monetary compensation is the fare reimbursement stipend received after a general board meeting.
-This stipend was started only in 2011.
+This stipend was started in 2011.
 There is no assurance that the stipend will continue as KORCOS funds are dependent totally upon membership.
 KORCOS leadership models service through voluntary commitment to inspire continuing professional development among its members.

 KORCOS Conferences: A Quick Overview